 When you first start looking for a new rental property, make sure you have a good idea of the average prices in the area you're wanting to live in.
 It's also a good idea to check out the crime statistics, transport links, and if you have children, the number and quality of local schools.

 The more you know about a particular area, the more likely you will be to find – or negotiate – a great deal, and will ensure that you experience no unwelcome surprises after you've signed the contract and moved in.
+By knowing how much you can afford on rent, you can narrow down the options available to you.

 Be a savvy property hunter